mihirchronicles/mihirchronicles.github.io/content/notes/worshiping-agency.md

 My taste for work was unusual as a teenager and young adult.

 I blindly signed up for a pyramid scheme which I didn't know about.
 I liked the idea of being my own boss and having an office space.
 To earn that, I would need to sell juice boxes that were high in nutrition and recruit people to sell those densely nutrition juice boxes who were densely energized to hustle.
 Hence, pyramid!
 I rallied up my friend to help me stick flyers on people's car parked at a mall.
-I sold 24 boxes—one to a stranger and the rest to my uncle because he always supported my endeavors.
+I sold 24 boxes-one to a stranger and the rest to my uncle because he always supported my endeavors.

 Then I went on to purchase a stock of a company I was working at trading for pennies.
 I purchased several thousand stocks thinking I would turn those into several hundred thousands.
 And I was pretty damn sure because I was an “insider.”
 I knew how much inventory we were selling on a daily basis.
 Hallelujah!
 I would retire and would make my mom's job easier as she was a single parent supporting her family.
 But I didn't know the financial statements.
 It was heavily leveraged.
 Next came the bankruptcy and I lost it all.